ysyk2021/ai-for-social-good-addressing-global-challenges-with-innovative-solutions/src/chapter-8-1.md

-# Overview of AI applications for education access and equity

 AI-powered tools have the potential to revolutionize education by enhancing access and equity.
 In this chapter, we will provide an overview of AI applications for education access and equity.